sasdf/ctf/writeup/2018/HackIT/coffee_overflow/README.md

 48: ldc           #35                 // int 814620819
 50: ixor
 ```
-The answer is 24.
-That's how radon obfuscate integer constants.
+The answer is 24, that's how radon obfuscate integer constants.
 Here's the [script](processXor.py) calculate the result and put in its comment.
 Now, it looks like:
 ```